 While peace technologies generate real wealth, weapon technologies entail nothing more than downstream overheads and mayhem.
 Learner Networks promise real wealth surpassing the return on every prior investment, and solutions to problems that contemporary thought cannot work out.

-Learner Networks will be terribly vulnerable at first.
-Populations seething with weapon mentality will have to defy the ultimate summons of their old elite to stampede into Armageddon.
-Quite a few people, maddened by weapon indoctrination, will find this ultimate invitation to mayhem irresistible.
+At first, Learner Networks will be terribly vulnerable.
+Populations seething with weapon mentality will have to stand firm against the ultimate efforts of their old elite to stampede them into Armageddon.
+Quite a few people, maddened by their weapon indoctrination, will comply with this ultimate summons to mayhem.

 Learner Networks will require elaborate diagnostic and defensive measures, triply redundant and compartmentalized, with built-in safeguards against computer viruses, electromagnetic pulse, vandalism, mob violence, criminal tampering and sabotage.